bl2-doutorado/artigo-sbqs-2025/cloud-native-tosca-profile/README.md

 ![Kubernetes-specific compute infrastructure and storage node types and their relationships on the proposed template to model cloud-native applications.](figures/cloud-template-kubernetes-specific-infrastructure-and-data-node-types.png)

-## Cloud-Native Applications Profile definitions in YAML
+## Cloud-Native Applications Profile definitions

-This section is normative and describes all of the YAML grammar, definitions, and block structure for all keys and mappings defined for the Cloud-Native Applications Profile Version 1.0.0 specification, which are needed to describe a TOSCA Service template (in YAML).
+This section is normative and describes the properties, atributes, and definitions for all TOSCA node types defined for the Cloud-Native Applications Profile Version 1.0.0 specification, which are needed to describe a TOSCA Service template (in YAML).

 ### Cloud-native application elements